The 10 Most Forgiving Irons

 • Top end price point

-PXG has released its first iron that matches the USGA’s coefficient of restitution limit, an achievement the company says is 10 years in the making, and one that will help you hit the ball farther than ever with your irons.
+PXG has released its first iron that matches the USGA’s coefficient of restitution limit.
+PXG says the achievement was 10 years in the making, and will help you hit the ball farther than ever with your irons.

-PXG created a new core material, QuantumCOR, which helped engineers strategically move mass to optimize performance.
+PXG engineers created a new core material, QuantumCOR, which helped them move mass to optimize performance.

 The XP version of the new 0311 GEN7 irons are the more forgiving of the line, complimenting the P (players) edition.